SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-host-web-data-from-javascript-in-the-add-in-web.md

 5. If the **Properties** column is left blank, the add-in is asking for write permission to every list on the host web.
 It is a good practice to limit add-ins to only the permissions that they need.
 There isn't any way in the add-in manifest to limit permissions to a specific list instance, but it is possible to limit the add-in to only list instances that are built on a specific base list template.
 The base list template of a calendar is **Events** whose numeric ID is 106.

    Select the **Properties** cell of the same row to make the **Edit** button appear in the cell.
-The permissions list should now look similar to the following:
+The permissions list should now look similar to the following.

    *Figure 2.
 Permission list with Edit button visible*